thisolivier/webGL-Noisy-Gradients/readme.md

   canvas via `runShaderOnCanvas()`.
 - **`javascript/runShaderOnCanvas.js`** – core WebGL logic.
-It loads the shader code from the `shaders/` folder, sets up textures from `images/`, reads the gradient definitions from `gradients.js`, and schedules redraws on scroll or resize.
+It loads the shader code from the `shaders/` folder, sets up textures from `images/`, reads the gradient definitions from `gradients.js` based on window width, and schedules redraws on scroll or resize.
-- **`javascript/gradients.js`** – holds the array of gradient centres and their colours, radii and movement speeds.
+- **`javascript/gradients.js`** – holds the gradient arrays for desktop, tablet and mobile breakpoints, along with helper functions.
 - **`javascript/shaders.js`** – small helper for fetching the GLSL source strings for the shaders.
 - **`javascript/utilities.js`** – assorted WebGL helpers such as shader